Cloud-SPAN/experimental_design02-case-study/_episodes/03-LTEE.md

 ---
-title: "_E. coli_ long-term evolution experiment example"
+title: "E. coli long-term evolution experiment example"
 teaching: 20
 exercises: 10
 questions:
--  "are all experiments experimental?"
+-  "Are all experiments experimental?"
-objectives:
-- tum ti tum
-keypoints:
-- "X,Y,Z are important and should be looked at when deigning experiments"
+- "What additional questions could we pose when using long established experiments?"

 ---